The Cameron Peak Fire, Colorado, USA

 Check out the sections about about vector data and raster data in the textbook.

 For this coding challenge, we are interested in the boundary of the Cameron Peak Fire.
-In the cell below, answer the following question: What data type do you think the reservation boundaries will be?
+In the cell below, answer the following question: What data type do you think the fire boundary will be?

 • Search the National Interagency Fire Center Wildfire Boundary catalog for and incident name “Cameron Peak”